NamChain-Open-Initiative-Research-Lab/Blockchain-Tutorials/Ethereum/README.md

         - [NFT Token Tracker](https://ropsten.etherscan.io/address/0xecff6e3fdf43146ae8e5a093a82b922777218807)

 - <b>One Click DApp</b> <br/>
     One Click DApp is a 3rd party service which generates a UI which can be accessed using a public link.
     - [Store and Retrieve](https://oneclickdapp.com/learn-unit/)

+    Note: One Click DApp is available as a plugin in RemixIDE.

 - <b>DApp Hero</b> <br/>
     DApp Hero is a 3rd party service which generates HTML page / Website based on your Smart Contract, enabling the developer in quick DApp creation.
     - [Store and Retrieve](Simple%20DApps/DAppHero_Example.html)

 # License